csc-training/summerschool/gpu/exercises/02-kernels-README_move_contents_to_individual_directory_READMEs.md

 // - argument n = 16, arr = d_arr
 ```

-If you're confused by the C macro and C++ template function, don't worry.
+If you're confused by the C `__VA_ARGS__` macro and C++ `typename...
+Args` template functions, don't worry.
+That is quite advanced c/c++ stuff that you can use even if you don't fully understand.
+Think about the `printf` function in C.
+That is a variadic function that I bet all of you already used and none really went into the implementation details!
-You don't need to understand it at this point, there's a ready made implementation which you can just use.
+You don't need to understand it at this point, consider this as a ready made implementation which you can just use.

-If you're interested, you can read more about [variadic macros](https://gcc.gnu.org/onlinedocs/cpp/Variadic-Macros.html)
+But, since we're here to learn, if you're interested, you can read more about [variadic macros](https://gcc.gnu.org/onlinedocs/cpp/Variadic-Macros.html)
  (`...` and `__VA_ARGS__`) in C
 and [parameter packs](https://en.cppreference.com/w/cpp/language/pack)
 (`typename...
 Args`, `Args... args` and `args...`) in C++.